3450 Forestdale Drive, Burlington, NC

 What are the benefits of choosing a family dentist office for my child?

-Bringing your child to the same dentist that you see has many benefits.
+Bringing your child to the same dentist you see has many benefits.
 There is no need to drive to several offices for appointments.
-Your entire family can be treated in a single visit.
+We can treat your entire family in a single visit.
 Children are less anxious about visiting the same dentist their parents and older siblings see.

 Can children develop oral disease?

-Should baby teeth be pulled or left to fall out naturally?
+Should you pull baby teeth or leave them to fall out naturally?

 Keeping primary teeth (baby teeth) in place and healthy until they fall out naturally is vital.
 Primary teeth help children maintain good nutrition by allowing them to chew properly.
 They are also critical for proper speech development and help to promote good self-esteem.